rriggin/claude-story/README.md

 claude-story status
 ```

 That's it!
-Claude Story will now automatically save all your Claude Code conversations.
+Claude Story will now automatically save all your Claude Code conversations to `.claude-story/` directories in each project.

 ## ✨ Features